disclaimer

 How do I Conduct a Federal Prison Inmate Search?

 Federal prisons house offenders convicted of violating federal laws in Missouri and persons who committed crimes while in the District of Columbia.
 The federal prison in Missouri is the U.S. Medical Center Federal Prison in Springfield.
-The prison doubles as a medical center for incarcerated offenders, and it is under the administration of the Federal Bureau of Prisons (BOP).
-To find an inmate at the prison, use the BOP Inmate locator.
+The prison doubles as a medical center for incarcerated offenders and is under the Federal Bureau of Prisons (BOP) administration.
+To find an inmate at the prison, use the BOP Inmate Locator.
 BOP allows searchers to find information on inmates incarcerated as far back as 1982.
-To achieve this, the searcher may use the offender’s unique BOP number or full name.
+The searcher may use the offender's unique BOP number or full name to achieve this.

 Furthermore, providing additional information such as race, age, and sex helps narrow down the search from thousands of results.
-Bear in mind that records on inmates incarcerated before 1982 are only available on the National Archives and Records Administration (NARA) website.
-There, the searcher will have access to a database of inmate information from 1870 to 1981.
+It is worth noting that records on inmates incarcerated before 1982 are only available on the National Archives and Records Administration (NARA) website.
+The searcher will have access to an inmate information database from 1870 to 1981.

-How Long Does it Take For An Inmate’s Information to Be Published in Missouri Inmate Locator?
+How Long Does it Take For An Inmate's Information to Be Published in the Missouri Inmate Locator?

 It varies.
 Most local jails update the inmate roster or list of detainees at midnight after jail administrative staff book/process the inmate.
 Thus, a searcher may have to wait for the information on the website to reflect this status.
 The same applies to the Missouri Inmate Locator for state prison inmates.